Minkowski spacetime: Geometry of Lorentz transformations

+where the $x, y, z, t$ are differences between points in the four dimensional space, as distances.
+(The sum of the first three differences would be the square of the Euclidean distance in 3-space; such distances are invariant under rotation in 3-space).
+The rotation and concept of invariants as distances was elaborated by Minkowski, in a paper in German published in 1908 called "The Fundamental Equations for Electromagnetic Processes in Moving Bodies".

-This idea, which was mentioned only briefly by Poincaré, was elaborated by Minkowski in a paper in German published in 1908 called "The Fundamental Equations for Electromagnetic Processes in Moving Bodies".
-He reformulated Maxwell equations as a symmetrical set of equations in the four variables (x, y, z, ict) combined with redefined vector variables for electromagnetic quantities, and he was able to show directly and very simply their invariance under Lorentz transformation.
-He also made other important contributions and used matrix notation for the first time in this context.
+The paper introduced tensors to the mathematical representation of the physics and reformulated Maxwell equations as a symmetrical set of equations in the four variables (x, y, z, ict) combined with redefined vector variables for electromagnetic quantities.
+He was able to show their invariance under Lorentz transformation.

 From his reformulation, he concluded that time and space should be treated equally, and so arose his concept of events taking place in a unified four-dimensional spacetime continuum.